 The Silence of the Lambs

-The Silence of the Lambs is a 1991 American psychological horror film directed by Jonathan Demme and written by Ted Tally, adapted from Thomas Harris' 1988 novel.
-It stars Jodie Foster as Clarice Starling, a young FBI trainee who hunting a serial killer, "Buffalo Bill" (Ted Levine), who skins his female victims.
-To catch him, she seeks the advice of the imprisoned Dr. Hannibal Lecter (Anthony Hopkins), a brilliant psychiatrist and cannibalistic serial killer.
-Scott Glenn and Anthony Heald also feature.
-The film was the second Harris film adaptation to feature Lecter, preceded by Manhunter (1986).
+The Silence of the Lambs is a 1991 American psychological horror thriller film directed by Jonathan Demme and written by Ted Tally, adapted from Thomas Harris's 1988 novel.
+It stars Jodie Foster as Clarice Starling, a young FBI trainee who is hunting a serial killer known as "Buffalo Bill" (Ted Levine), who skins his female victims.
+To catch him, she seeks the advice of the imprisoned Hannibal Lecter (Anthony Hopkins), a brilliant psychiatrist and cannibalistic serial murderer.
+The film also features performances by Scott Glenn, Anthony Heald, and Kasi Lemmons.

 Plot